iamlab-cmu/robot-interface-public/docs/franka_control_pc_setup_guide.md

 1. Unlock the physical user stop.
 2. Open the Robot brakes near the bottom of the Franka Desk GUI
 3. (Optional) Program the Franka Robot in Desk by creating a new program and clicking and dragging blocks and moving the robot by pressing on the two buttons near the Franka’s end effectors.

+## Franka ROS Installation
+1. Run the following terminal command to install the Franka ROS packages:
+`sudo apt install ros-kinetic-libfranka ros-kinetic-franka-ros`

-4. Now you are ready to return back to the main [README.md](../README.md) to continue the installation.
+Now you are ready to return back to the main [README.md](../README.md) to continue the installation.